JaroslavChudej/JaroslavChudej/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my skillset development in Python programming, which I started last december.
+- 🔭 I’m currently working on my skillset development in Python programming, which I started improving in december 2022.
-- 🌱 I’m currently learning through HyperionDev Software Engineering Bootcamp that is going to be completed end of March 2023.
+- 🌱 in March 2023 I completed 4-months intensive HyperionDev Software Engineering Bootcamp where I learned the fundamentals of Python programming.
-  If you are interested in my progression route, you can check it out at: https://www.hyperiondev.com/portfolio/119882/
 - 👯 I’m looking to collaborate on just about anything that can help me to advance my skillset and is within the merit of my current abilities.
 - 🤔 I’m looking for help with GUI implementation to my code which I am not yet familiar with.
 - 💬 Ask me about anything relevant.